Enquire About This Tour Code PDL Peaks to Desert

 Our Tucan Travel rep will transfer you to Lima airport from where you'll take a 60 minute flight up into the high Andes over spectacular scenery to the former Inca capital of Cuzco, which means ‘navel of the earth' in the Inca language of Quechua.
 This enchanting city has a mostly indigenous population of around 300,000 people, and you will be taken on an orientation walk of the city.

 The lost city of Machu Picchu (Old Mountain) was originally completely self -contained, surrounded by agricultural terraces sufficient to feed the population, and watered by natural springs.
 Located high above the fast flowing Urubamba River, the cloud shrouded ruins have palaces, baths, temples, storage rooms and some 150 houses, all in a remarkable state of preservation that will simply take your breath away.
 The ruins were only discovered by the outside world in 1911, when American explorer Hiram Bingham found them while looking for another “lost city” called Vilcabamba.
 Due to their isolation many of the buildings are still quite intact and you can't help but admire Huayna Picchu (Young Mountain), which towers above the ruins.
-It is a hard climb to the top of the mountain (it takes about 50 minutes) but you are rewarded with spectacular views over the whole site.

 A full day is spent visiting the Sacred Valley of the Incas.
 Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the snow -capped mountains.
 We then go down to the famous traditional market of the same name, which is full of colour and atmosphere.
 A great place for souvenirs!
 After lunch, we continue along the valley to the temple/fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.